Patient and Visitor FAQs

 What special procedures are there for care partners visiting a COVID-19 patient?

 Any person coming into the hospital to visit with a patient suspected or confirmed to have COVID-19 must review and verbally consent to an Acknowledgement of Risk Form.

-How are patients who wish to receive religious services accommodated?
+How are patients who wish to receive religious or spiritual support accommodated?

 How can I communicate about or with my loved one who is in the hospital?

 Our staff members are committed to ensuring that you are updated regularly on the status of your loved one.

 We understand staying in touch is important.
 We encourage you to stay in touch directly via phone, laptops and tablets, when possible.

 I've recently visited an UMMS hospital.
 How do I know if I've been exposed to COVID-19?